River Point | LEED Gold | Photo: Roman Grant

 Deadline for registration

-In order to optimize an integrated design process, which is a core part of LEED, we encourage you to register as early as possible 鈥 ideally, during the design phase for LEED BD+C and LEED ID+C rating systems, and early in the planning and facility assessment phase for LEED O+M projects.
+In order to optimize an integrated design process, which is a core part of LEED, we encourage you to register as early as possible – ideally, before the design phase for LEED BD+C and LEED ID+C rating systems, and early in the planning and facility assessment phase for LEED O+M projects.
 View the LEED registration close and certification close deadlines.

 Recertification (LEED O+M)

-Recertification, now available for all LEED commercial rating systems, is an important step in protecting your building asset.
-Please see the latest Recertification Guide for details.
+Recertification, now available for all LEED commercial rating systems, is an important step in protecting your building assets.
+Please see the latest Reference Guides for details.

 Performance periods